johnnyf-hcp/vault-agent-demo-nginx-tls-cert-auto-rotate/README.md

-# Demo of Vault agent auto-renewal of TLS certificate on a nginx web server
+# Demo of HashiCorp Vault Agent feature that does auto-renewal of expiring TLS certificate on a nginx web server

 This is using a Jupyter notebook to execute the steps required.
 It also assumes that you have HashiCorp Vault installed and configured on your side.